changminbark/changminbark.github.io/about_me.md

 		<header class="major">
 			<h2>Hi!</h2>
 		</header>
 		<p>My name is Chang Min Bark and I am an undergraduate Computer Science & Engineering Major at Bucknell University (Class of 2026).
-I am also pursuing a degree in Business Management as well as a minor in Mathematics.
 I was born in Surabaya, Indonesia, but both my parents are Korean.
 Please feel free to contact me!
 I would love to connect with anyone.</p>
 	</div>
 </section>